 Psychological safety: The key to high-performing teams

-Have you ever been in a meeting where you hesitated to share an idea, worried it might sound silly?
-Or avoided admitting a mistake because you feared the consequences?
-If so, you’ve experienced what it’s like not to have psychological safety.
+Have you ever sat in a meeting and hesitated to share an idea, afraid it might sound silly?
+Or kept quiet about a mistake because you feared the consequences?
+If so, you’ve experienced what it feels like to work without psychological safety.

-But what exactly is psychological safety, and why does it matter for workplace culture, leadership, and team performance?
+But what does psychological safety really mean, and why does it play such a crucial role in workplace culture, leadership, and team performance?

 What is psychological safety?

-Psychological safety is the belief that you can speak up, take risks, and admit mistakes—without fear of blame or embarrassment.
-It’s about fostering a work environment where people feel valued, heard, and empowered to contribute their best ideas.
+Psychological safety means believing you can speak up, take risks, and admit mistakes—without facing blame or embarrassment.
+It creates a work environment where people feel valued, heard, and motivated to share their best ideas.

 Harvard Business School professor Amy Edmondson coined the term while researching hospital teams.
 Interestingly, she found that the best teams didn’t necessarily make fewer mistakes—they were just more open about discussing them.
 This willingness to share and learn led to better teamwork, innovation, and overall success.